 Joseph Hall, SaltStack senior engineer, introduces the the remote execution and configuration management system and its guiding goals.
 Joseph uses a simple LAMP scenario to demonstrate SaltStack.

 How do real organizations handle the management of a cloud portfolio?
-InfoQ reached out to Randy Skopecek, the lead applications architect for a midsize insurance firm, to find out more about operating at cloud scale.
-Running in the cloud after leaving their local data center, Randy and team learned some lessons about what really matters, and how to plan for management at scale.
+InfoQ reached out to the lead applications architect for a midsize insurance firm to find out more about operating at cloud scale.
+1

-This article gives a short introduction to NixOS, a Linux distribution, and to Nix, the package manager on which NixOS is based.
-These provide a declarative approach to configuration management with many advantages to users, such as strong reproducibility and atomic upgrades and rollbacks.
+The article introduces NixOS, a Linux distribution, and Nix, a package manager.
+These provide a declarative approach to configuration management, such as strong reproducibility and atomic upgrades.

 Security.
 Cloud.
 Two words that are almost always together but rarely happily.
-Read on to learn why that isn’t the case and what you need to known about securing your critical infrastructure in the cloud.
+Learn why that isn’t the case and what you need to known about securing your critical infrastructure in the cloud.
+3